An abusive husband is any woman’s worst nightmare, leaving the victim wonder how to fix an abusive relationship?

 Related Reading: How to Recognize Verbal Abuse in Your Relationship

 3. Financial abuse

-Forced career choices, tracking on every single penny, having forced families (so the woman can’t work) no separate accounts are only a few signs that tell you’re in a financially abusive marriage.
+Forced career choices, tracking on every single penny, having forced families (so one partner can’t work) no separate accounts are only a few signs that tell you’re in a financially abusive marriage.
 This is a serious concern for women who are dependent on their husbands.

 4. Emotional abuse

-Emotional abuse includes extreme moodiness, yelling, rejection, refusing to communicate, making mean jokes, making everything your fault and being generally unkind to your spouse.
-This can be as shattering as physical abuse.
+Emotional abuse includes extreme moodiness, yelling, rejection, refusing to communicate, making mean jokes, making everything your fault, and being generally unkind to your spouse.
+This can be as emotionally shattering as physical abuse.

 Related Reading: How to Heal from Emotional Abuse

 How can a marriage be saved after emotional abuse?